-Fluvanna County to create internal city attorney position
+Fluvanna County to create internal county attorney position

 For over three and a half decades, Fred Payne has served as the county attorney in Fluvanna on a contract basis.
 Payne will soon retire and Fluvanna is proceeding in a new direction.

 “A decision has been made to move forward with creating a County Attorney Department to have in-house staff assistance as the County continues to grow,” writes County Administrator Eric Dahl in a staff report.

 Fluvanna has paid Payne and his law firm Payne & Hodous an average of $292,000 a year between FY18 and FY22, a figure that covers all of the county’s legal needs including work to secure easements to supply water to Zion Crossroads.
 Legal fees have increased in the current fiscal year to an average of $30,000 a month.
 That higher figure provides the basis budget for the new department.